HimoriK/book/src/ch04-01-what-is-ownership.md

-The types covered in [“Data Types”][data-types]<!-- ignore --> section are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
+The types covered in [“Data Types”][data-types]<!-- ignore --> section are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
 But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

 We’ll discuss `String` in more depth in [Chapter 8][ch8]<!-- ignore -->.